Customizing Visual-Language Foundation Models for Multi-modal Anomaly Detection and Reasoning: Methodology

 \subsection{Multi-modal Prompt Engineering}

-To customize a generic foundation model for anomaly detection and reasoning, we introduce domain-specific contextual knowledge using four primary types of prompts $\mathbf{p}$, as detailed in Fig. \ref{fig:prompt}.
-These prompts are designed to infuse the model with a deeper understanding of the task and domain-specific nuances.
+\textbf{Prompt taxonomy.} To customize a generic foundation model for anomaly detection and reasoning, we introduce domain-specific contextual knowledge using four primary types of prompts $\mathbf{p}$ (see Fig. \ref{fig:prompt}).
+These prompts infuse the model with a deeper understanding of the task and domain-specific nuances.

-\textbf{Task instruction}.
+\textit{1) Task instruction}.
 Clear task information prompts the generic foundation model for effective anomaly detection.

-\textbf{Class context}.
+\textit{2) Class context}.
 Explicit class context information, represented by a class token [CLS], enhances the model's recognition of the target domain.
 We use object type names like `bottle' and `candle' as the [CLS] token.

-\textbf{Normality criteria}.
+\textit{3) Normality criteria}.
 Language-form rules define explicit normal standards and describe abnormal objects and patterns based on human expertise.
-For example, `The given image should depict a clean and well-structured PCB with clear traces, soldered components, and distinct labels. '
+For example, `The given image should depict a clean and well-structured PCB with clear traces, soldered components, and distinct labels'.

-\textbf{Reference normal image}.
+\textit{4) Reference normal image}.
 A normal reference image of the target class aids in identifying abnormal distributions by comparing them with the reference.
 It helps the model understand normality better, as describing anomaly regions concisely through text alone can be challenging.

+\textbf{Prompt template for anomaly detection and reasoning.} As shown in Fig.~\ref{fig:prompting_template}, we use a prompt that combines task-related and format-related information to control the output format of the foundation models for further quantitative analysis.
+The task-related prompt defines the anomaly detection task, while the format-related prompt instructs the model to output the anomaly detection in binary form (0/1) and provide the reasoning response for the prediction via Python string.